bdpennington/tooling-1-slides/slides.md

 # Real Example of Completely Unnecessary Bloat

-In the Content Cloud frontend application, a developer installed the Bootstrap icon component library, which is a whopping 1.5MB of icons, just to use the icon component five times in the entire project.
+In one frontend application, a developer installed the Bootstrap icon component library, which is a whopping 1.5MB of icons, just to use the icon component five times in the entire project.

 Why is this a problem?